aayushbhave02/File-Intergrity-Checker/README.md

 - “Check” mode: Compares the current file hash to the stored hash to detect changes.
 - Clean and user-friendly command-line interface.
 - Supports multiple file entries.
-- Error handling for missing files, unsupported modes, or mismatche
+- Error handling for missing files, unsupported modes, or mismatches
--

 # Skills Demonstrated:

 - Python scripting and automation